-The two subjects are fascinating in their own right, but studying them together is excellent training for analysing and expressing complex ideas generally.
-In other words, you’ll be developing abilities that will be useful in a vast range of careers and which employers especially value.
+History and English are fascinating subjects in their own right, but studying them together is excellent training for analysing and expressing complex ideas generally.
+In other words, you'll be developing abilities that will be useful in a vast range of careers and which employers especially value.

-During the first year, you’ll develop an overview of the subject areas including Introduction to English Literature and Western Civilisation.
-You’ll then progress to more specialised study during Year 2, on modules such Shakespeare and his Contemporaries and History Today - before specialising further in Year 3, when you’ll study an English, history or combined subject in-depth for your dissertation.
+First of all, you'll develop an overview of the subject areas including Introduction to English Literature and Western Civilisation.
+You'll then progress to more specialised study, on modules such as Shakespeare and his Contemporaries, Romantic and Victorian Literature and Culture, Modernist Writing, Film and Art, and History Today – before specialising further and studying English, history or a combined subject in-depth for your dissertation.

 Our graduates have gone on to postgraduate study, and many careers including teaching and lecturing, social work, the caring professions, journalism, business and management, and library or museum work.

 We’ll assess your progress mostly from your coursework (including essays, reviews and your major project), but there’ll be some oral and written exams.

 In the Faculty of Arts, Humanities and Social Sciences, we use our expertise and connections in Cambridge and beyond to nurture creativity through experimentation and risk-taking, and encourage critical thinking, in order to educate, entertain, inspire and understand, as well as to improve people’s lives.